herdiansc/angular-admin/README.md

 This project is an angular implementation in admin control panel based on admin lte template

+## Demo
+You can check this project demo at https://herdiansc.github.io/angular-admin/

 ## How to Run
 Follow these steps to run this project in local development:
 - Install nodejs 10.15.0 or higher